-Citroen e-Dispatch electric van: specifications, pictures and details
+Citroen e-Dispatch electric van: price, specifications, pictures and details

-Citroen has announced full details of the electric variant of its Dispatch van.
-It's known as the Citroen e-Dispatch and will go on sale in the UK during 2020.
+Citroen has announced full details and pricing for the electric variant of its Dispatch van.
+It's known as the Citroen e-Dispatch and is on sale in the UK now.
+The range starts at £25,053 before VAT and after the government's plug-in van grant has been applied for the entry-level model, rising to £34,380 for the range-topper, with the longest range and highest spec.

 The e-Dispatch is powered by a 134bhp electric motor with maximum torque of 260Nm.
 Top speed in each of the three driving modes (Eco, Normal and Power) is 80mph.
 Normal optimises both range and performance, while Power aims to offer the same performance as Normal mode when the van is fully loaded.
 Eco limits motor torque and power, as well as the heating and air-conditioning, in order to maximise range.